joerivanveen/bloembraaden/README.md

 ### Writable folders
 You need to have several folders on your server writable by the web user (e.g. nginx).

-The following folder needs to be **as fast as possible**.
-- cache (where table info will be cached)
+- cache (will be loaded in opcache as well)

-The following may be slower e.g. on a separate disk if you find that comfortable.

-Writable folders for:
 - uploads
 - invoice
 - cdnpath

 Point to those folders in the config.

 ## Web server
 Set up a webserver.
 We recommend NGINX.
-We use php-fpm with php 8.2 (8.0 is the minimum version for Bloembraaden).
+We use php-fpm with php 8.4 (8.0 is the minimum version for Bloembraaden).
 You can have it process index.php at all times, Bloembraaden will determine what content to show.

 Set up two virtual hosts, one for Bloembraaden and one for static files.